esteinborn/drupal-nys-unav/README.md

  Technology Services WebNY department.

 ## Use ##
-Enabling the module on your site will insert the Universal Navigation at the top and the Universal footer at the bottom of your website's page;
- outside of any page HTML.
+Enabling the module on your site will, by default, insert the Universal Navigation at the top and the Universal footer at the bottom of your website's page; outside of any page HTML.

 The Universal Navigation will **not** display on any site administration pages, for most sites administration pages use the Seven or other contributed